Psychological health and safety change process

 Safety is the degree to which all potential risks to both physical and psychological safety are eliminated or managed.

-Once you’ve added your ideas to the Creating change worksheet | PDF, you may need to get approval.
+Once you add your ideas to the Creating change worksheet | PDF, you may need to get approval.

 Step 2: Choose actions that meet your criteria

-Step 3: Choose the action planning team
+Step 3: Choose the action-planning team

 Assign people to the various responsibilities found in the Committing to our success form | PDF.